Self-Organisation in Agile Teams — How and When Does Is It Effective

 Complex Adaptive Systems (CAS) are systems composed of many interacting elements capable of self-organisation and adapting to changing conditions.
 They are often characterised by non-linearity, emergence, and unpredictability.
 Examples include ecosystems, financial markets, social networks, and the human brain.

 A Complex Adaptive System self-organises due to the interactions and feedback between its components.
 These interactions allow new patterns, behaviours and structures to emerge without needing external control or direction.
-This self-organisation is driven by the agents in the system, each pursuing their objectives and goals and adapting to the actions of others.
+The agents in the system drive this self-organisation, each pursuing their objectives and goals and adapting to the actions of others.
 The result is a complex, collective behaviour that cannot be reduced to that of individual agents.

 External factors can influence the self-organisation of a Complex Adaptive System.
-These factors can include the environment, external stimuli, and constraints imposed by the surrounding system.
+These factors include the environment, external stimuli, and constraints the surrounding system imposes.

 For example, a city’s transportation network organises itself based on its residents’ movement patterns.
 The availability of public transportation and road infrastructure, government policies, and economic conditions also influences it.
 The influence of external factors can shape and alter the self-organisation process, leading to different outcomes and behaviours.

 4.3 Complex Systems and the Nature of Causality

 The nature of causality in Complex Adaptive Systems is often non-linear and indirect.
 In traditional cause-and-effect relationships, a specific event or action leads to a predictable outcome.
 However, in CAS, the relationships between events and results can be much more complex and difficult to predict.
 The interactions between elements in a CAS can lead to emergent behaviours that cannot be attributed to any single cause but rather to the collective behaviour of the system as a whole.
 Causality in CAS is often a result of many factors operating together, making it difficult to determine a single cause-and-effect relationship.